jessiehxw/Portfolio/final-project-part1.md

 #### Method and medium
 I will use Shorthand to create this visualization.
 For the charts embedded in it, I will use Flourish or Tableau.
-For the interactive map at the beginning, where the viewer should be able to click and explore the happiness index trend of individual countries, I may need to use tools other than Tableau and Flourish, but I'm not sure what I will use yet.
+For the interactive map at the beginning, where the viewer should be able to click and explore the Happiness Index trend of individual countries, I may need to use tools other than Tableau and Flourish, but I'm not sure what I will use yet.

 #### Reference
 1. AP-NORC Center for Public Affairs Research.
 “The Coronavirus Pandemic: One Year Later.”
 AP-NORC, 11 Mar.
 2021, apnorc.org/projects/the-coronavirus-pandemic-one-year-later/.
 Accessed 30 Sept.
 2022.